szabgab/real-szabgab.github.io/ladino.md

     * [I would choose Ladino](https://www.youtube.com/watch?v=qGlhinGj_UE) (in Ladino with Viki Diler)
 * [Stella Levi - Ladino](https://www.youtube.com/watch?v=fS6L5N5oiwE)

-## Ladino Text
+## Ladino Text (corpus)

 Ladino texts for reading and for extracting sentences to be used for the Ladino course on LibreLingo.

 * [Wikipedia in Ladino](https://lad.wikipedia.org/)
-* Songs
+* Songs (See the music section)
-* Books written in Ladino
+* Books written in Ladino (where can one find books?)
+* The [Ladinokomunita](https://ladinokomunita.groups.io/) email list has some good correspondence in Ladino and the various Facebook groups also contain text.

 ## Ladino scripts

+Ladino used to be written using various letters.
+These days most people write using Latin letters.

 * [Rashi script](https://en.wikipedia.org/wiki/Rashi_script)
 * [Solitreo](https://en.wikipedia.org/wiki/Solitreo)
+* Latin letters

 ## TODO

 * Work on the Ladino courses at LibreLingo.
 Get others who know the Language to help with the content and the sounds.
-* Create a platform for Ladino learners to talk to Ladino speakers and to Ladino teachers.
-(Encourage people to offer lessons on italki?)
+* Create a platform for Ladino learners to talk to Ladino speakers and to Ladino teachers. (e.g. Encourage people to offer lessons on italki.)
 * Find a Ladino podcast.
-Create a podcast that includes the mp3 versions of many of the YouTube videos in Ladino or about Ladino. (need permissions from the video owners)
+Create a podcast that includes the mp3 versions of many of the YouTube videos in Ladino or about Ladino.
+(This needs permissions from the video owners)

 * Collection of Ladino songs with lyrics and translations.
-* Collection of Ladino text read aloud by someone.
+* Collection of Ladino text read aloud by someone fluent in Ladino.
 * Interview series in Ladino people telling stories.
 (Video, or just sound with text that could be read)

-* Match people who would like to practice Ladino with people who already speak the language. (italki?)

 * Improve the content of [wikipedia in Ladino](https://lad.wikipedia.org/wiki/La_Primera_Hoja)
     * "articles" in [this list](https://en.wikipedia.org/wiki/List_of_Wikipedias)